devbyaccident/terraform-workshop/exercises/05/README.md

 terraform apply
 terraform show
 ```
-The above should show that you have a bucket now named `blackden-di-[your student alias]-alt` that was created in the
+The above should show that you have a bucket now named `terraform-intro-di-[your student alias]-alt` that was created in the
 us-west-2 region.

 *NOTE:* that at the beginning of our course we set the `AWS_DEFAULT_REGION` environment variable in your Cloud9 environment.